We thought you might.

 The Requirements: 2 essays of 1-2 pages each

-Supplemental Essay Type(s): Why, Oddball
+Supplemental Essay Type(s): Why, Community

 This is it, the infamous UChicago supplemental application.
 These quirky prompts have been a rite of passage for generations of applicants, so before you dive in, just remember: if they could do it, so can you!
-Your goal in writing your UChicago extended essay should be the same as ever: to reveal something new to admissions.
+Your goal in writing your UChicago extended essay should be the same as ever, to reveal something new to admissions.
 It might even help to have a few ideas in mind before reading through your options.
-These prompts are so specific and strange that, in the end, the key is just to follow your instincts.
+These prompts are so specific (yet open-ended) and strange that, in the end, the key is just to follow your instincts.
 What speaks to you right away?
 What inspires you?

 We love all the prompts from the past—there are so many quirky ones!
 If this year’s questions aren’t inspiring you, don’t be afraid to peruse the archives to find one that stands out to you.
 If you belong at UChicago, there is no doubt you will find a prompt that sparks a story within you.